 How to travel around as an au pair in France

 While getting stuck into the job itself is a great thing, we all really know that traveling and experiencing France and the rest of Europe is the real draw.
-While you will learn and grow as an au pair, add to your CV, and blossom as a human being, getting out and exploring France is an important part of the experience.
+While you will learn and grow as an au pair, add to your CV, and blossom as a human being, getting out and solo traveling in France is an important part of the experience.

-The diversity of France is one of its most appealing aspects and with an excellent rail network you are mere hours away from exploring a completely different side of the country.
+The diversity of France is one of its most appealing aspects and with an excellent rail network, you are mere hours away from exploring a completely different side of the country.
 From chic, historical Paris, bursting with art, to the breathtaking natural splendor of the Alps, winding your way through majestic valleys, breathing in the crispest air known to humanity.
-Explore fairytale Alsace, the opulence of the Cote d’Azur, or discover the finest rural landscapes in Provence or Languedoc.
+Explore fairytale Alsace, enjoy an unforgettable French Riviera itinerary, or discover the finest rural landscapes in Provence or Languedoc.

 And the joy of France is that it is not just one country and culture that is open to you.
 With a short flight or train journey, you can be in Germany, Belgium, Spain, Italy or Switzerland, to name but a few.
 Europe is compact, unbelievably diverse and you will be living right at the heart of it all.